mattallen-it/iam-infrastructure-labs/Lab-02-Active-Directory-Domain-Services-Deployment/README.md

 This lab establishes a domain controller for the internal domain `mrtg.local`, forming the foundation for enterprise identity and access management.

+This lab focuses on infrastructure preparation, with domain creation and identity activation completed in the next phase.

 ---

 ## Objective